tobbik/lua-t/docs/Pack.Code.rst

 Pack() Constructor overload
 ---------------------------

-What kind of a packer is created is controlled by the constructor.
-The ``Pack( )`` constructor takes the following paramters and creates the following datatypes:
+The type of packer created is controlled by the constructor.
+The ``Pack( )`` constructor takes the following parameters and creates the following datatypes:

 atomic